jcraane/kmm-images/README.md

 ```

 Make sure the magick executable is present in the PATH.
 For iOS, the path is determined by the
 building the KMM Framework from Xcode.
-On modern Mac's Homebrew folder `/opt/homebrew/bin` need to
+On modern Macs, Homebrew folder `/opt/homebrew/bin` needs to
 be in the PATH which is done by sourcing `~/.zprofile`.
 By default Xcode does not source this file.
 To fix that change the Shell of the Run Script step in Xcode from `/bin/sh` to `/bin/zsh -l`.